DeeMcCart/CI_PP2_HumbleNumble/README.md

 * https://stackoverflow.com/questions/69565192/how-to-bring-the-popup-fully-displayed-in-front-of-everything used to get the results popup to display in a predictable on-screen position
 * https://stackoverflow.com/questions/42610369/javascript-classlist-remove-not-working-properly used to resolve issue #001 where not all classLists removing as expected
 * https://www.youtube.com/watch?v=uUCpopjPZdI HTML, CSS & JavaScript - How to Create a Pop-Up Modal ( Manual Version ) - Web Dev Tutorials @codefoxx used to help create a pop up help window
+* https://github.com/aleksandracodes/CI_PP2_SunshineGuessing (Aleksandra Haniok) was used for readme checklist and content

 ### Acknowledgements